erkinkirdan/AnomalyDetection_Kafka_TensorFlow/README.md

 2. **Consume Sensor Data and Make Predictions**

     Run the `consumer.py` script to start consuming the sensor data from Kafka and making predictions using the pre-trained model.
-The predictions will be written to a CSV file.
+The predictions will be written in a CSV file.

     ```bash
     python consumer.py